 How can I build and maintain my relationships with my classmates?

-Topics of Study: Class routines to establish community • Independent work and play time • Social learning • Conflict resolution • Classroom responsibilities • Service learning
+Topics of Study: Social learning • Conflict resolution • Classroom responsibility • Community building • Service Learning

 Skills We Teach: